Beyond the Edge of Stability via Two-step Gradient Updates: Problem Setup

 However, in practice, such an assumption may be violated, or even impossible to satisfy when $\| \nabla^2 f \|$ is not uniformly bounded. \citet{cohen2020gradient} observes that, with learning rate $\eta$ fixed, the largest eigenvalue $\lambda_1$ of the loss Hessian of a neural network is below $2/\eta$ at initialization, but it grows above the threshold along training.
 Such a phenomena is more obvious when the network is deeper or narrower.
 This reveals the non-smooth nature of the loss landscape of neural networks.

-Furthermore, another observation~from \citet{cohen2020gradient} is that once $\lambda_1\ge 2/\eta$, the training loss starts to perturb sharply.
+Furthermore, another observation~from \citet{cohen2020gradient} is that once $\lambda_1\ge 2/\eta$, the training loss stops the monotone decreasing.
 This is not surprising because GD would diverge in a quadratic function with such a large curvature.
 However, despite of local instability, the training loss still decreases in a longer range of steps, during which the local curvature stays around $2/\eta$.
 A further phenomena is that, when GD is at the edge of stability, if the learning rate suddenly changes to a smaller value $\eta_s<\eta$, then the local curvature quickly grows to $2/\eta_s$ --- indicating the ability to `manipulate' the local curvature by adjusting the learning rate.

 Besides the analysis of GD, the local curvature itself has also received a lot of attention.
 Due to the nature of over-parameterization in modern neural networks, the global minimizers of the objective $f$ form a manifold of solutions.
 There have been active directions to understand the \emph{implicit bias} of GD methods, namely where do they converge to in the manifold, and why some points in the manifold are more preferable than others.
 For the former question, it is believed that (stochastic) GD prefers flatter minima~\citep{barrett2020implicit, smith2021origin, damian2021label, ma2021sobolev}.
 For the latter, flatter minima brings better generalization~\citep{hochreiter1997flat,li2018visualizing,keskar2016large,ma2021sobolev,ding2022flat}.
 It would be meaningful if flatter minima could be obtained via GD with a large learning rate.